edgartolete/node-aes256-encrypt/README.md

 This library uses aes256 encryption algorithm and CBC (Cipher Block Chaining) or GCM (Galois/Counter Mode) modes of operation for encryption only.

-## Installation

-Copy the encryption.js in the node.js environment folder of your project, thats it!

 ---

 ## Usage